Mass-based separation of active Brownian particles in an asymmetric channel: Choice of parameters

 \section{Choice of parameters}

 The presented mass-based separation mechanism can be applied to a wide variety of physical systems whose active agents are self-propelled by various mechanisms and are subject to either thermal or athermal noise.
+The asymmetric channel that we considered can be prepared by microprinting on a substrate.
 It is instructive to provide an estimate of parameters in real units, which is very useful for experimentalists.
-One should note that the choice of parameters places limits on the physical systems.
+One should note that the choice of parameters places limits on physical systems.

 A class of systems that may be of interest are active aerosols~\cite{Rohde_et_al@OE:2022,Bakanov1987,Chernyak2001}, where our setup can lead to the mass-based separation of such particles in opposite directions.
 As an example, consider a mixture of identically-sized active particles of radii $a \sim 200~ \mathrm{nm}$ but different masses lie in the range $M \sim 10^{-16}-10^{-15} ~\mathrm{kg}$ with moment of inertia $I \sim 10^{-31} ~\mathrm{kg~m^2}$ in air at room temperature and pressure $p=10^4-10^5~\rm{Pa}$.
 The translational and rotational friction coefficients are given by $\gamma_t \sim 10^{-11} ~\mathrm{kg/s}$ and $\gamma_r \sim 10^{-24} ~\mathrm{kg~m^2/s}$, respectively, corresponding to the viscosity of the medium $\eta \sim 10^{-5}~\mathrm{kg/(m~s)}$ (independent of pressure).
 The active and external static forces lie in the range $F_0 \sim 0.1- 1 ~\mathrm{pN}$ and $F \sim 0.1- 1 ~\mathrm{pN}$, respectively, and the active torque is taken to be zero.
 The asymmetric channel parameters are fixed as ${\rm w}_\mathrm{max} = L = 10~\mu{\rm m}$ and $\epsilon =0.1$.